interurban/readme_updates/pulumi_aws.md

 # Amazon Web Services (AWS) provider for Pulumi

 The Amazon Web Services (AWS) resource provider for Pulumi allows you to manage and deploy AWS resources using programming languages that you already know and love.
-To use this package, visit our docs to [install the Pulumi CLI](https://www.pulumi.com/docs/get-started/install/?utm_campaign=pulumi-aws-github-repo&utm_source=github.com&utm_medium=getting-started-install) or follow a step-by-step Pulumi AWS tutorial, including language runtime installation and AWS configuration steps.
+To use this package, visit our docs to [install the Pulumi CLI](https://www.pulumi.com/docs/get-started/install/?utm_campaign=pulumi-aws-github-repo&utm_source=github.com&utm_medium=getting-started-install) or follow a step-by-step Pulumi AWS tutorial using the button below, including language runtime installation and AWS configuration steps.

 <div>
     <a href="https://www.pulumi.com/docs/get-started/aws?utm_campaign=pulumi-aws-github-repo&utm_source=github.com&utm_medium=get-started-button" title="Get Started">